schreiberbrett/cool-relations/first-order-minikanren/existential-disjunctive-normal-form/README.md

 Converting an unstructured miniKanren expression into an EDNF can be computationally expensive, but its doable.
 The main source of blowup converting conjunction of two EDNFs into a singular EDNF, because this requires performing the cartesian product in order to group together every combination of inner conjunctions.

-# Disjunction of two formulas in existential disjunctive normal form
+# Disjunction and conjunction of two formulas in existential disjunctive normal form
+## Disjunction
 ```math
 \begin{aligned}
   (\exists_{a, b}